Tamil Nadu youth dies from wounds inflicted during custody; cops booked

 As Kumaresan’s health condition worsened, the 25-year-old was shifted to the ICU of the hospital on June 17, where he breathed his last 10 days later on June 27.

-Navaneethakrishnan said he and his son were summoned to the police station on May 9 over a land dispute when the sub-inspector slapped Kumaresan and threatened him with “severe action” if he mustered the courage to question him.
+Navaneethakrishnan said he and his son were first summoned to the police station on May 8 over the land dispute when the sub-inspector slapped Kumaresan and threatened him of “severe action” if he mustered the courage to question him.
+Two days later, his son was again summoned, when the excesses took place.

 “We want justice for my son’s death.
 Policemen think they have the right to attack and assault anyone.
 This incident is similar to the one that took place in Sathankulam.
 There is no difference.
 My son died only due to injuries inflicted upon him by the policemen,” Navaneethakrishnan said.